Transforms¶

 |---|---|---|---|

-Use it when: A section of the script has essentially no motion and the device should be parked but not completely still — the slow waiting motion prevents the device from going cold.
+Use it when: A section has essentially no motion and the device should be parked but not completely still — the slow waiting motion prevents it from going cold.
 Set Original influence > 0 to blend some of the original motion back in.

 Tide¶